kcarnold/cs344/content/units/02data/homework/index.md

   - What are one or two choices that you could have made differently?
   - What do you expect would be different if you made that different choice?

+Tips:

+- Chapter 2 has some helpful low-level code for constructing an `ImageDataLoader`.
+Once you have that, you can use the same techniques you used in Lab 2.
+- You probably need to set the batch size to be smaller than the default (which is 64 images).
+Do this by passing `bs=2` as a keyword parameter to your `ImageDataLoader`.
+- Like in Lab 2, just hard-code the accuracy values you get from multiple different `seed`s.
+- Visualize things:
+  - What does one batch of your `DataLoader` look like?
+  - What do the predictions of your classifier look like?
+  - What does the confusion matrix look like?
+  - *refer to Chapter 2 for the code for these*.
+- Note that `from_name_func` fails silently with `parent_label`.
+(It should throw an exception.
+The fact that it doesn't is, I think, a bug in `fastai`.)
+Use `from_path_func` instead if you want to use that approach.

 ### Submission

 Upload only your `ipynb` file to Moodle, not the image files.

+Your `ipynb` should:

+- Include all the code needed to get *one* accuracy number.
+- *Don't* include extraneous code (like the `pip` code to check the environment, or the batch practice from Lab 2)

 ### Common Dataset